roq-trading/roq-api/README.md

 However, several error conditions specifically pertain to requests

-* Incorrect requests detected by the client controller should cause synchronous exceptions.
+* Requests detected by the client controller to be incorrectly formed, should result in a synchronous exception.
-* Disconnected (or non-ready) gateway should cause synchronous exceptions.
+* Attempts to route a request to a disconnected (or non-ready) gateway should result in a synchronous exception.
 * Gateways may use the asynchronous acknowledge event to signal further error conditions.
-* Timeouts may occur anywhere between gateway, broker and market.
+* Lost messages (and timeouts) may occur anywhere along the chain formed by strategy (client), gateway, broker and market.
 * Timeout may occur if a request is lost in transit between client and gateway (e.g. disconnect).

-On the last point: *The client's controller often can not assume anything if the gateway is disconnected after a request has been sent and before an acknowledgement has been received*.
+On the last point:
+The client's controller often can not assume anything if the gateway is disconnected after a request has been sent and before an acknowledgement has been received.
+The gateway may or may not send the acknowledgement and/or the updates following a re-connect.

+It is the nature of an asynchronous design: Messages can be lost.
+Managing timeouts is the way to deal with it.

-Your trading strategy implementation should therefore manage exceptions, events and timeouts!
+Your trading strategy implementation should therefore manage exceptions, updates (events) as well as timeouts!

-* **Never** expect a request to actually generate an acknowledgement!
+* **Never** expect a request to generate an asynchronous acknowledgement!
-* **Always** implement internal checks (to verify current state) and deal with the timeout conditions!
+* **Always** implement internal checks to verify current state and deal with timeout conditions!

 **It is your responsibility to implement safe order management**.